Lamb Of God, Kreator & Municipal Waste, 22nd February 2023, Forum Black Box, Copenhagen, Denmark

 For the rest of the first part of the show the band balanced between new(er) songs and classic crowd-plasterers like “Ice 9”, “Flying in a Blue Dream”, “Crystal Planet” and always uplifting “One Big Rush”.

 And speaking of the band, in the general whole, they basically impress just as much as the man himself, even though their role is to support the star of the evening.
-And Satriani is rather aware of that so throughout the evening introduced and shifted his focus on band members many times.
-He also used word “we” a lot and the evening even offered a drum and a keyboard solos.
-It’s pleasure to experience such musicianship and good chemistry on stage.
+And Satriani is rather aware of that, so throughout the evening introduced and shifted his focus on band members many times.
+He also used the word “we” a lot, and the evening even offered a drum and a keyboard solos.
+It’s a pleasure to experience such musicianship and good chemistry on stage.
 Aronoff, is one of those drummers who draws attention to themselves without even trying.
-There is charisma and power to his presence and as for his playing – his track record speaks for itself.
+There is charisma and power to his presence, and as for his playing – his track record speaks for itself.
 He is highly professional and adaptable, while at the same heaving an outstanding ability to know his place in whatever environment he might be playing.
-Beller’s and Thistlethwayte’s delivered on an impressive levels well, while at the same time doing their best to involve the crowd as much.
+Beller’s and Thistlethwayte’s delivered on an impressive level well, while at the same time doing their best to involve the crowd as much.

-Second set was opened, somewhat oddly, by a drum solo and while such things are usually futile, Aronoff did a good and diverse job, but placing a too long of a drum solo in the beginning of a second set didn’t work all that well.
-Especially taking into the consideration that it was followed by couple of weaker cuts and then a keyboard solo.
+The second set was opened, somewhat oddly, by a drum solo and while such things are usually futile, Aronoff did a good and diverse job, but placing a too long of a drum solo in the beginning of a second set didn’t work all that well.
+Especially taking into the consideration that it was followed by a couple of weaker cuts and then a keyboard solo.

 See you next time.